Since its launch in May 2003, LinkedIn has welcomed 810M+ members in over 200 countries globally.

 - Over 1B interactions happen on LinkedIn Pages every month.

-- LinkedIn has about 150 industries listed, but the top three industries are:
+- LinkedIn has about 150 industries listed.

 LinkedIn for Hiring Managers and Recruiters